 The practice of fashion photography at the professional level is a demanding and complex role.
 Photographers must combine technical fluency with creative intelligence and aesthetic awareness, developing a unique balance of science, technique, art, creativity, and performance.
-Fashion images are created in time sensitive environment and in paced circumstances where the fast photographer must create on the spot results while working collaboratively with a team.
-Practice and experimentation is essential to the mastery of this uniquely challenging skill This hands-on course investigates set. techniques for producing fashion images.
+Fashion images are created in time sensitive environment and in fast paced circumstances where the photographer must create on the spot results while working collaboratively with a team.
+Practice and experimentation is essential to the mastery of this uniquely challenging skill set.
+This handscourse investigates techniques on for producing fashion images.
 Every aspect of producing fashion images is broken down and practiced in a hands-on studio.